How to Be Grateful and Master Your Writing Practice

 Through these simple tools we can find something to appreciate every day, making extra space in our harried lives for creative thoughts and actions.

-Here's a gratitude meditation & exercise for stepping into 2019--with gusto!!
+Here's a gratitude meditation & exercise for stepping into life with gusto!!

-What are some things you can do to make 2019 the year of gratefulness?
+What are some things you can do to make this the year of gratefulness?
 Write these things down and refer to them throughout the year.
 Here are some ideas to get you started.

 - Daily moments of each day that you'd like to keep in your awareness.